The 6 Best D.C.-Area Neighborhoods to Celebrate the Holiday Season

 Children and families adore the Alexandria Holiday Boat Parade Festival of Lights.
 Dozens of boats decorated for the holidays cruise down the Potomac along Old Town’s Alexandria’s waterfront for approximately a mile.
 This year, the parade will begin at 5:30 p.m. on Dec.
-1. There are plans for a pop-up Port City Brewing Company beer garden and a Vola’s Dockside Grill.
-There will also be giveaways from Lyft and a Letters to Santa station for kids.
+7. There are plans for a pop-up Port City Brewing Company beer garden and various activites sponsored by local businesses.

 Bethesda is also home to lots of high-end boutiques for Christmas shoppers.
 There’s a Kate Spade, Lilly Pulitzer, and a new Anthropologie complete with a cafe in case you need to stop and grab a bite in between holiday shopping.

 Those who live in the D.C. suburb Gaithersburg don’t have the travel far for holiday happenings.
-The shopping and retail center the Rio Washingtonian hosts lots of holiday happenings, including horse and carriage rides and an appearance from Santa and Mrs. Claus themselves.
+The shopping and retail center the Rio Washingtonian hosts lots of holiday events, including horse and carriage rides and an appearance from Santa and Mrs. Claus themselves.
 Spend an afternoon at the Rio anytime from Nov.
-23 through Dec.
-22 to enjoy holiday performances from area singers.
+22 through December to enjoy holiday performances from area singers.